worldofcolorz/AKTU_WORLD/GOOGLE_SHEETS_SETUP.md

 - ✅ Loading states
 - ✅ Success/error handling
 - ✅ Auto-reset after submission
+- ✅ CORS-free image-based tracking

 ## Troubleshooting
-- If you get CORS errors, the script is working but the response can't be read (this is normal with `no-cors`)
-- Check the Apps Script logs for any errors
+- **If no data appears**: Check that your Google Apps Script has the updated `doGet` function
+- **Check Apps Script logs**: Go to Apps Script → Executions to see if requests are being received
+- **Verify deployment**: Make sure the script is deployed as a Web app with "Anyone" access
-- Ensure the sheet has the correct column headers
+- **Check sheet headers**: Ensure your Google Sheet has the exact column headers shown above
+- **Test the script URL**: Try opening your script URL directly in a browser to see if it responds

+## Important Notes
-- Verify the script ID is correct in the code
+- The script now handles GET requests (which is what the frontend sends)
+- Data comes through URL parameters instead of JSON body
+- The `doGet` function extracts data from `e.parameter` object
+- Both `doGet` and `doPost` are supported for flexibility